 Why Leaving Lafayette May be the Best Addiction Treatment Option

 While some people may do well in a treatment center close to home, others can have more success in traveling away.
 Depending on what you need, you may discover that this option works better for you.
 If the facility is far from where you live, it might be beneficial to attend treatment in an inpatient facility.
 If you stay at one location it can help remove any extra disruption to your day.
 The benefits below can help you figure out if traveling for treatment is right for you.

 Removing Yourself from Negativity

 Staying close to home can bring up triggers and put you in a bad situation that can affect your treatment.
 This can include negative people who might not want was best for you.
 Even overly supportive people can enable you to leave treatment early, which will not help in the long run.
-The distance you create between you and your old life can help remove distractions so you can focus on yourself and your recovery.
-The distance can also help strengthen the bond between you and members of your support system.
+The distance you create between you and your old life can help remove distractions.
+This way, you are able to concentrate fully on your health, recovery, and happiness.

 Change Your Perspective

 Traveling to a new place can help someone have the freedom to grow and rediscover who they are without the addictive substance.
-In a new and sober environment, people can also learn more about their addiction and what leads them to it.
-In a new place, people can get out of their comfort zone and try new things.
+In an environment that is solely focused on improving, individuals tend to clearly notice their temptations to addiction and are better able to deny them.
+In a new place, people can also get out of their comfort zone and try new things.
 This can help expand their perspective which can be helpful in continuing their recovery after treatment.
 A new place can provide protection to their privacy, while also preventing them to leave treatment early.
 Patients can have a higher chance to complete their program when they cannot get home so easily.